 Types of Methane Gas Sensors

 For nearly a hundred years, coal, oil, and gas industries have been using sensors to detect flammable compounds in the atmosphere.
-As time goes on, new technology has increased the sophistication of flammable gas sensors.
+As time goes on, new technology has increased the sophistication of LEL gas sensors and flammable gas sensors.
 Currently, two primary technologies – pellistor and NDIR – for methane gas sensing are available, while NevadaNano’s new MPS Flammable Gas sensor brings new advances to improve safety, reliability, and cost of ownership.